 Preliminary exams generally are to be taken in the 3rd year.
-If a student has completed all Master's thesis work by the end of the 2nd year, then the Preliminary Exam is typically completed during the Fall of the 3rd year.
-If the student does not complete his or her thesis work until the Fall semester of Year 3, then the Preliminary Exam may not be attempted until the Spring semester of that academic year.
-In either case, the first step is to develop a Preliminary Exam Proposal, including a narrative overview/summary of the goals of the paper, followed by an annotated outline describing the major topics to be covered and how they address the criteria listed above, with estimated page numbers and sample references for each major section.
+The first step is to develop a Preliminary Exam Proposal, including a narrative overview/summary of the goals of the paper, followed by an annotated outline describing the major topics to be covered and how they address the criteria listed above, with estimated page numbers and sample references for each major section.
 Students should work with their mentor in developing this proposal, which typically is between 3 and 7 pages in length.
 The completed proposal should be submitted to the Preliminary Exam Committee at least one week before a scheduled meeting of the student and committee to discuss the proposal.
-Bring a copy of the Preliminary Exam Agreement/Outcome form to the proposal meeting.
-The committee may request changes to the proposal before approving it, so this meeting should be scheduled before the end of the Prelim Proposal Approval Period (see below).
-Because it may be difficult to find times when the entire committee is available, students also are advised to begin scheduling this meeting well in advance.
+The student should bring a copy of the Preliminary Exam Agreement/Outcome form to the proposal meeting.
+The committee may request changes to the proposal before approving it.
+Because it may be difficult to find times when the entire committee is available, students are advised to begin scheduling this meeting well in advance.
 The exam is due no later than 8 weeks following the approval date.
 Failure to turn in a completed exam by this date will result in a grade of "reject" (described below).
-Note: if any of the following calendar dates occur on a non-business day, they will be replaced with the next business day.
-Exceptions to this timeline may be made under extreme circumstances; the entire committee must agree in writing to any alterations in the timeline.
+Exceptions to this timeline may be made under extreme circumstances.
+The entire committee must agree in writing to any alterations in the timeline.